 While a UR appeal may be filed by telephone or in writing, we strongly recommend you file your appeal in writing.
 The written request will give us a clear understanding of the issues being appealed.
 In addition to your request for an appeal, you or your authorized representative must send documentation/information already requested by us (if not previously submitted) and additional written comments and documentation/information you would like to submit in support of the appeal.
 At the time of our review, we will review all available comments, documentation and information.

-Unless we already issued a written determination, we use our best efforts to provide written acknowledgement of the receipt of your appeal within 5 business days but not later than 15 calendar days.
+Unless we already issued a written determination, we use our best efforts to provide written acknowledgment of the receipt of your appeal within 5 business days but not later than 15 calendar days.
 Our decision to either uphold or reverse the adverse determination is made and communicated to you as follows:

 This will be our final adverse determination.
 If you are not satisfied with our decision, you have the option of filing an External Appeal.
 Refer to the External Appeals section below.